 If you have more than one Rails application, you can repeat this code to rotate them all one-after-another.
-There other options you can specify, man logrotate will show you them all.
-I haven’t used them but the options to mail log files on creation or deletion look interesting.
-It is also possible to have rotate the logs once they get to a certain size instead of at a certain time.
+Their other options you can specify, man logrotate will show you them all.
+I haven’t used them, but the options to mail log files on creation or deletion look attractive.
+It is also possible to have rotated the logs once they get to a certain size instead of at a particular time.

 To use the log rotation you just configured, you have two choices.

-- Wait for the next day (or whatever time period you specified).
-If you configured it correctly, rotation should occur automatically and without further commands.
+- Wait for the next day (or whatever period you specified).
+If you set it correctly, the rotation should occur automatically and without further commands.

 - Run it immediately by typing /usr/sbin/logrotate -f /etc/logrotate.conf on the command line.
 (The -f is for “force it to run now.)

 That’s all there is to it!
-Now your log files won’t fill up to an unmanagable size yet you’ll still be able to go back and track any recent errors.
+Now your log files won’t fill up to an unmanageable size yet you’ll still be able to go back and track any recent errors.